RG3267.AM: Daniel Gantt, 1814-1878

 SCOPE AND CONTENT NOTE

-This collection consists of manuscript material arranged in three series: 1) Daniel Gantt, 2) T. Fulton Gantt, and 3) Gantt-Chalfant-Crouch and Associated Families.
+This collection consists of manuscript material arranged in four series: 1) Daniel Gantt, 2) T. Fulton Gantt, 3) Amos E. Gantt and 4) Gantt-Chalfant-Crouch and Associated Families.

 The correspondence and journal of Series 1 relate mainly to personal and family matters.
 The journal, kept by Daniel Gantt, is primarily an autobiographical record of significant events in his life, and also includes family genealogy, along with clippings and testimonials issued on the occasion of his death in 1878.
 The remainder of Series 1 consists of materials relating to Daniel Gantt's career as U.S. Attorney for Nebraska Territory and Associate Justice of the Nebraska Supreme Court.